lRomul/sensorium/README.md

 The problem is mentioned in the EfficientNet [3] paper, which concluded that it is essential to carefully balance model width, depth, and resolution.

 After conducting a lot of experiments, I chose the following parameters:
-* Four blocks with 64 output channels, three with 128, and two with 256
+* Four blocks with 64 output channels, three with 128, and two with 256.
 * Three blocks have stride two.
-They are the first in each subgroup from the point above
+They are the first in each subgroup from the point above.
-* Expansion ratio of the inverted residual block is six
+* Expansion ratio of the inverted residual block is six.
-* Kernel of spatial depth-wise convolution is (1, 3, 3)
+* Kernel of spatial depth-wise convolution is (1, 3, 3).
-* Kernel of temporal depth-wise convolution is (5, 1, 1)
+* Kernel of temporal depth-wise convolution is (5, 1, 1).

 ### Cortex

-* Conv1d with kernel size 1 is a parallel linear layers
-* Channel Shuffle
-* Drop path
-* Shortcut (tile channels, batch norm)
+Compared with earlier works [10], I added a new part of the architecture - the cortex.
+It is also common for all mice as the core.
+The cortex receives features that have only channels and temporal dimensions.
+Spatial information was accumulated thanks to position encoding previously applied in the core and compressed by average pooling after the core.
+The primary purpose of the cortex is to smoothly increase the number of channels, which the readouts will further use.

+The building element of the module is a grouped 1D convolution followed by the channel shuffle operation [11].
+Shortcut connections with stochastic depth similar to the core are also applied.

+Hyperparameters of the cortex were also important:
+* Convolution with two groups and kernel size one.
+Bigger kernel size over temporal dimension has not led to better results.
+* Three layers with 1024, 2048, and 4096 channels.

+As you can see, the number of channels is quite large.
+Groups help optimize computation and memory efficiency.
+Channel shuffle operation allows the sharing of information between groups of different layers.

 ### Readout
 * Dropout1d